Consumer edition active

 Other risk factors for and causes of sepsis differ depending on when sepsis develops.
 The start (onset) is categorized as

-• Early-onset sepsis: Before 3 days of life
+• Early-onset sepsis: Develops before the newborn is 3 days old

-• Late-onset sepsis: After 3 days or more of life
+• Late-onset sepsis: Develops after the newborn is 3 days old or older

 Preterm infants are at much higher risk of both early-onset and late-onset sepsis than are infants born at full term because of their immature immune system.
 Preterm newborns lack certain protective antibodies against specific bacteria because they were born before they could receive them from their mother.